 feels vulnerable within their relationships.
 We’re working to end abuse at the source by bringing education and prevention together to make a lasting impact.

 To achieve this, we work with professionals to provide domestic abuse awareness training.
 We help people understand the signs of abuse and how they can respond to disclosures in their different lines of work.

-This year, we’ve been awarded funding to provide free domestic abuse awareness training to agencies who work with people experiencing domestic abuse and homelessness.
+This year, we’ve been awarded funding to provide domestic abuse awareness training to agencies who work with people experiencing domestic abuse and homelessness.

 information about the Domestic Abuse Act and other relevant legislation around domestic abuse and homelessness.